6 Problems Caused by Ill-Fitting Shoes

 Your feet help support your entire body.
 But you need to support your feet with properly fitting shoes.
 If you don’t, pain and discomfort can result.

-Our expert team at Apple Podiatry Group in Arlington, Irving, Fort Worth, and Flower Mound, Texas, is pleased to diagnose and treat shoe-related foot problems so you can go about your days with ease.
+Our expert team at Apple Podiatry Group in Arlington, Fort Worth, and Flower Mound, Texas, is pleased to diagnose and treat shoe-related foot problems so you can go about your days with ease.

 Take a few moments to learn about six common conditions fueled by ill-fitting shoes.